 Zucchini with Lentils and Roasted Garlic

-2. In a medium saucepan, heat the oil over medium heat.
+- In a medium saucepan, heat the oil over medium heat.
 Add the garlic and sauté until golden brown.
 Add the cumin seeds—they should sizzle upon contact with the hot oil.
-Quickly add the onion and zucchini and cook for 10 to 15 minutes.
+Quickly add the onion and zucchini and cook for 5 minutes, until onion soft and zucchini is cooked, but not mushy.